-One way to see all of the courses that you need is on the Psychology Program page on MCC’s website; scroll to the bottom and reveal the program details.
+One way to see all of the courses that you need is to look on the Psychology Program page on MCC’s website; scroll to the bottom and reveal the program details.
 It lists courses in a semester-by-semester sequence, which you need not follow, but is a typical pathway through four semesters at MCC.
 Alternatively, I have created a sheet summarizing all the requirements: open it as a PDF here.

 Another option is to log into Degree Works and try to make sense of what it shows.
 Many students find Degree Works confusing if not downright incomprehensible.
 First, note that you’ll need a compatible web browser just to get into it.
 Chrome does not work (nor does Safari).
 You’ll either need Microsoft’s IE (or whatever is it’s latest version) or Firefox.
 I recommend Firefox.
 Then, once in, you need to pay very close attention to the notations in Degree Works.

 For your psychology program electives you should take courses that best suit your interests and goals, and that is best decided by talking to your advisor.
-Many students want to head into the helping professions (whether as counseling psychology, social work, clinical, school, or some other professional psychology branch), and I often recommend PSY 200, Behavior Modification, as a choice for one program elective.
+Many students want to head into the helping professions (whether through counseling psychology, social work, clinical, school, or some other professional psychology branch), and I often recommend PSY 200, Behavior Modification, as a choice for one program elective.
 Most students don’t realize how important behavior modification (aka applied behavior analysis) is to the helping professions in psychology.
 This is also a good course for students who want to pursue cognitive or behavioral science because it’s our only advanced course in the core subfield of learning and conditioning.
 I also tend to recommend SOC 101 (Intro Sociology), although you can fit that in as the one SUNY gen-ed open elective.
 But talk with your advisor.

 One further little thing to watch out for: You need one course that carries an MCC “Health and Wellness” designation; this is shown by an MCC-HW notation in the course description; titles of courses (e.g. with “wellness” or “psychology” in them) are not necessarily MCC-HW designated, so be careful.